Governor Newsom Signs Nine Cannabis Bills, Including “Cannabis Cafe” Bill, Into Law

-Today, the last day for Governor Newsom to sign bills passed by both chambers in the 2024 California Legislative Session, Governor Newsom has now signed a total of ten cannabis-related bills into law including:
+Today, the last day for Governor Newsom to sign bills passed by both chambers in the 2024 California Legislative Session, Governor Newsom has now signed a total of nine cannabis-related bills into law including:

 • AB 1775 (Haney) – To allow a microbusiness/retailer to prepare or sell non-cannabis food or beverage products, sell pre-packaged, non-cannabis-infused, nonalcoholic food and beverages, and tickets for live musical or other performances, all in consumption areas on premises.